-Asset Years Capacity Rights in Water and Wastewater Facilities 50
+Asset Years Water, wastewater, and drainage facilities 50

 Interfund Transactions - Transfers from one fund to another fund are reported as interfund receivables and payables if there is intent to repay that amount and if the debtor fund has the ability to repay the advance on a timely basis.
 Operating transfers represent legally authorized transfers from the fund receiving resources to the fund through which the resources are to be expended.